We offer comprehensive and personalized care to patients with clotting disorders such as hemophilia and other conditions

-Our clinical staff has the experience and expertise to help you gain access to the latest, most effective drugs and support you with high-touch, personalized care and valuable patient services.
+Our clinical staff has the experience and knowledge to help you access medications and support you with personalized care and valuable services.

-Patients with genetic and rare disorders need a coordinated care team that can streamline a potentially complicated process.
+Patients with rare genetic conditions need a coordinated care team to streamline the process to access their medications.

-Normally, blood cells stick together to form a clot and stop a bleeding.
+Usually, when bleeding occurs, blood cells gather to form a clot and stop the bleeding.

-In the case of hemophilia, the body doesn’t have enough blood-clotting factors (either plasma or platelets) to bond together and stop the bleeding.
-Therefore, hemophilia patients bleed excessively, and sometimes, spontaneously.
+In the case of hemophilia, the body doesn’t have enough coagulation factors to gather and stop the bleeding.
+Therefore, hemophilia patients may bleed for a prolonged time, sometimes even spontaneously.

-These are some signs and symptoms of hemophilia:
+The following are symptoms and signs of hemophilia: